swiss-territorial-data-lab/proj-sda/README.md

 ## Data

-Below, the description of input data used for this project.
+Here is a the description of the input data used for this project.

 - images: [_SWISSIMAGE Journey_](https://map.geo.admin.ch/#/map?lang=fr&center=2660000,1190000&z=1&bgLayer=ch.swisstopo.pixelkarte-farbe&topic=ech&layers=ch.swisstopo.swissimage-product@year=2024;ch.swisstopo.swissimage-product.metadata@year=2024) is an annual dataset of aerial images of Switzerland from 1946 to today.
 The images are downloaded from the [geo.admin.ch](https://www.geo.admin.ch/fr) server using [XYZ](https://api3.geo.admin.ch/services/sdiservices.html#xyz) connector.
 - area of interest (AoI):